browserengineering/book/book/animations.md

 In general, layout-inducing animations often have undesirable qualities---animating `width` can lead to text jumping around as line breaking changes---and performance implications (the name says it all: these animations require (main-thread) layout).
-Most of the time, layout-inducing animations are not a good idea for these reasons.^[One exception is a layout-inducing animation when resizing a browser window via a mouse gesture;
-in this case it's very useful for the user to see the new layout as they animate.
+Most of the time, layout-inducing animations are not a good idea for these reasons.^[One exception is a layout-inducing animation when resizing a browser window via a mouse gesture; in this case it's very useful for the user to see the new layout as the window size changes.
 Modern browsers are fast enough to do this, but it used to be that instead they would leave a visual *gutter* (a gap between content and the edge of the window) during the animation, to avoid updating layout on every animation frame.]

 This means we're in luck though!
 Visual effect animations can almost always be run on the browser thread, and also GPU-accelerated.
-But I'm getting ahead of myself---let's first take a tour through DOM animations and how to achieve them, before figuring how to accelerate them.
+But I'm getting ahead of myself---let's first take a tour through DOM animations and how to implement their APIs in our browser, before figuring how to accelerate them.

 Opacity animations
 ==================

 In Chapter 12 we [implemented](scheduling.md#animating-frames) the
-`requestAnimationFrame` API, and built a demo that modifies the `innerHTML` of a DOM element on each frame.
+`requestAnimationFrame` API and built a demo that modifies the `innerHTML` of a DOM element on each frame.
 That is indeed an animation---a *JavaScript-driven* animation---but `innerHTML` is generally not how high-quality animations are done on the web.
 Instead, it almost always makes sense to first render some content into layout objects, then apply a DOM animation to the layout tree.

-It's straightforward to imagine how this might work for opacity: define some HTML that you want to animate, then interpolate the `opacity` CSS property in JavaScript smoothly from one value to another.
-Here's an example that animates from 0.999[^why-not-one] to 0.1, over 120 frames (about two seconds), then back up to 1 for 120 more frames, and repeats.
+It's straightforward to see how this works for opacity: define some HTML that you want to animate, then interpolate the `opacity` CSS property in JavaScript smoothly from one value to another.
+Here's an example that animates from 0.999[^why-not-one] to 0.1, over 120 frames (about two seconds), then back up to 0.999 for 120 more frames, and repeats.

-[^why-not-one]: The animation starts below 1 because most real browsers optimize away internal animation optimizations when opacity is 1, and so it's easier to dig into the performnace of this example on a real browser with 0.999.
+[^why-not-one]: The animation starts below 1 because most real browsers remove certain animation-related optimizations when opacity is exactly 1.
+So it's easier to dig into the performance of this example on a real browser with 0.999 opacity.
 Starting animations at 0.999 is also a common trick used on web sites that want to avoid visual popping of the content as it goes in and out of GPU-accelerated mode.
+I chose 0.999 instead of 0.9 because the visual difference from 1.0 is inperceptible.

 ``` {.html file=example-opacity-html}
 <div>Test</div>